• Kelly Ashton Todd

 How Can You Help?

 No matter who you are - start your zero waste journey today!
 Zero waste directly reduces your carbon footprint which reduces the wrath of climate change.
 There are so many free ways to become zero waste that actually save you a ton of money and help momma earth!
-I am so passionate about this that I made a guide for you HERETalk About It
+I am so passionate about this that I made a guide for you HERE

 Here is an article written by Sophia Conti for Website Planet that has an array of Black-owned businesses that you can support on and offline.